Ryan-PG/Epoch-Club/18 - Data Cleaning and Preprocessing (Ryan Heida)/README.md

-# Data Cleaning (Classic and LLMs) — Epoch Club 18
+# Data Cleaning and Preprocessing (Classic and LLMs) — Epoch Club 18

 This repository contains all the materials from the **Epoch Club** session on **Practical Data Cleaning and Preprocessing with Python**, held on **December 11, 2025**.
 It includes code notebooks, a challenge description, and a supporting slide deck used during the session.